 Hundreds of dietitians I know have these great stories on why they became a dietitian.
-I don’t feel that I had a clear path.
 Basically I could sum it up to say: I had problems, I understood what it was like to have those problems, I loved people and found them extremely interesting, I was a great listener and empathizer, I loved how food could bring people together, I loved educating people, I became a DIETITIAN.

 - Human Connection/Interaction

 Healthie: What advice do you have for dietetic students just graduating / completing their internships?